MOClim/climate-data-analysis/python/week03_timeseries2_pattern_analysis/day06_temporal_resolution.md

 ---
 ## Panel Plot Layouts
+The index value starts from the upper-left panel and increases from left to right.
 ### Example 1.
 Two vertical panels
 ```python
 plt.subplot(2, 1, 1) # 1 row, 2 columns, first subplot